Members of Parliament spoke out against hate speech: "We are in a very damaged democracy."

-Representatives from various sectors—feminist and sexual diversity activists, journalists, and human rights activists—met with the Chamber of Deputies' Women and Diversity Commission to denounce the persecution and harassment orchestrated by the executive branch.
-Several bills against political violence and censorship were passed.
+Representatives from various sectors—feminist and LGBTQ+ activists, journalists, and human rights advocates—met with the Women and Diversity Commission of the Chamber of Deputies to denounce the persecution and harassment orchestrated by the Executive branch.
+Several bills against political violence and censorship were approved.

-During the meeting, draft declarations were approved against "the political violence that the judiciary and sectors of the ruling party are exercising against Cristina Fernández de Kirchner," and others focused on the violence perpetrated by Congressman José Luis Espert against Florencia Kirchner and against the Kirchnerist activists arrested after a public outcry against the libertarian.
+During the meeting, draft declarations were approved against "the political violence that the Judiciary and sectors of the ruling party exercise against Cristina Fernández de Kirchner," and others that focus on the violence exercised by Congressman José Luis Espert against Florencia Kirchner and against the Kirchnerist activists detained after a protest against the libertarian.

-Bills were also passed against the persecution and harassment of critical journalists and LGBTIQ+ figures.
-These included Congressman Esteban Paulón, who was the victim of homophobic attacks by members of the program "La Misa," which airs on the streaming channel Carajo.
+Bills were also passed against the persecution and harassment of critical journalists and LGBTQ+ leaders.
+These bills primarily targeted Congressman Esteban Paulón, who was the victim of homophobic attacks by members of the program “La Misa,” which airs on the Carajo streaming channel.

-Also participating in the Commission meeting as speakers were journalists Julia Mengolini and Nancy Pazos; Leila Linhares Barsted, Lucía Portos, Eva Pietravallo (Alesia Abaigar's mother), Melisa García, Pedro Paradiso Sottile, María Rachid, Guadalupe Bargiela, Marcela Romero, and Luci Cavallero.
-National representatives from the Union for the Homeland, Federal Encounter, Left Front, and Civic Coalition parties were also present.
+The following individuals also participated as speakers at the Commission meeting: journalists Julia Mengolini and Nancy Pazos; Leila Linhares Barsted, Lucía Portos, Eva Pietravallo (mother of Alesia Abaigar), Melisa García, Pedro Paradiso Sottile, María Rachid, Guadalupe Bargiela, Marcela Romero, and Luci Cavallero.
+National deputies from the Union for the Fatherland, Federal Encounter, Left Front, and Civic Coalition parties were also present.

 In defense of democratic debate

-In an interview with Agencia Presentes, Representative Esteban Paulón addressed the events he experienced in recent weeks.
-“The attacks are more virulent and have already surpassed those on social media.
-That's why it's so important that there has been such a strong and cross-cutting response.
-Beyond whether there is still pending debate in terms of legislation or whether some legal instrument is missing, I believe that if we want to prioritize and protect democratic debate and the public space for democratic debate, we have to speak out and fight to sustain it.”
+In an interview with Agencia Presentes, Congressman Esteban Paulón addressed the events he has experienced in recent weeks.
+“The attacks are becoming more virulent and have gone beyond social media.
+That's why it's so important that there has been such a strong and widespread response.
+Regardless of whether there is still pending debate in terms of legislation or if some legal instrument is lacking, I believe that if we want to prioritize and protect democratic debate and the public space for democratic discussion, we must raise our voices and fight to uphold it.”.

-He explained that these operational groups are degrading democratic public debate.
-"They skew everything to personal issues, defamation, fake news, harassment, and bullying.
-We are convinced that this is not the way public debate should be.
-It should be a debate of ideas, where all ideas are obviously included.
-It's not a problem that libertarian ideas are part of the debate; on the contrary, they should be part of the debate, but a debate that contributes something to society," he told Presentes.
+He specified that these operational groups degrade democratic public debate.
+“They reduce everything to personal attacks, defamation, fake news, harassment, and intimidation.
+We are convinced that this is not the way for public debate.
+It has to be a debate of ideas where, obviously, all ideas are welcome.
+It's not a problem that libertarian ideas are part of the debate; on the contrary, they have to be part of the debate, but a debate that contributes something to society,” he told Presentes.

 Discipline and silencing

-Among other things, Representative Paulón stated, "These are very basic intellectual attacks.
-From linking homosexuality, pedophilia, and AIDS, as was the case in my case, to the ABCs of the fascist idiot.
-The strategy is partly to hit your self-esteem, but above all, it's to discipline you," he said.
+Among other things, Representative Paulón stated, “These are very intellectually basic attacks.
+They range from linking homosexuality, pedophilia, and AIDS, as was the case with me, to the ABCs of being a brutish fascist.
+The tactic is partly to attack your self-esteem, but above all, it's to discipline you.”

-This "disciplining strategy," Paulón describes, is unleashed on voices critical of the government.
-He recalled that he was the first congressman to publicly oppose Decree 70, in December 2023.
-"It's also because I voted against many of the ruling party's issues and because I am presenting an agenda in Congress that seeks to expose and reveal the entire espionage plot, trumped-up charges, Santiago Caputo, and all the delusions the president's office has going on."
+This “strategy of disciplining,” Paulón explains, is unleashed against voices critical of the government.
+He recalled that he was the first deputy to publicly stand up against Decree 70, in December 2023.
+“Also because I voted against many of the government's proposals and because I presented an agenda in Congress that sought to expose and reveal the entire network of espionage, sham appointments, Santiago Caputo, and all the delusions of the president's office.”

-From the meeting, which lasted just over three hours, the congressman emphasized that solidarity was presented across the board.
-"This cross-party solidarity serves to test how willing we are to give up certain issues in the name of supposed economic stability.
-From the PRO (Progressive Party of the Left) to the Frente de Izquierda (Left Front), all the blocs except La Libertad Avanza signed a declaration and said, 'Well, this is a red line we won't cross.'"
+From the meeting, which lasted a little over three hours, the congressman highlighted the cross-party solidarity that emerged.
+“This broad solidarity serves to test how willing we are to compromise on certain issues in the name of supposed economic stability.
+From PRO to the Left Front, all the blocs except La Libertad Avanza signed a declaration and said, 'Well, this is a red line we will not cross.'”.

-Commission president Mónica Macha stated: “The government commits acts of violence against many populations and is particularly cruel to women and people of color.
-There is systematic persecution in the digital environment, but also in coordination with the judiciary.
-We must protect spaces like Congress because we live in a deeply damaged democracy.”
+The commission's president, Mónica Macha, stated: “The government is perpetrating acts of violence against many populations and is particularly vicious towards women and LGBTQ+ individuals.
+There is systematic persecution in the digital sphere, but also in conjunction with the Judiciary.
+We must protect spaces like Congress because we live in a severely damaged democracy.”.

-During the meeting, journalist Julia Mengolini recounted the various attacks she's experienced in recent weeks using fake videos.
+During the meeting, journalist Julia Mengolini recounted the various attacks she has experienced in recent weeks involving fake videos.
 The condemnation of this violence also garnered support from all political sectors.

-“Everything we experience represents a personal cost that those of us in politics are willing to bear.
-But it's also a tremendous opportunity to debate and reclaim the role of public debate in a democratic society.
-It's worth continuing to try to improve democratic debate, and we must isolate all these sectors, give them public debate, and not give them the common ground.
-Because when they have it, they degrade it, deteriorate it, and make it meaningless,” Paulón concluded.
+“Everything we are experiencing comes at a personal cost that those of us in politics are willing to bear.
+But it is also a tremendous opportunity to engage in debate and reaffirm the role of public discourse in a democratic society.
+It is worthwhile to continue striving to improve democratic debate, and we must isolate all those sectors, give them the public debate, and not hand over the common space.
+Because when they have it, they degrade it, deteriorate it, and strip it of its meaning,” Paulón concluded.

 The attack on the LGBT agenda

-“I come to speak from a place that, unfortunately, feels familiar.
+“I come to speak from a place that is unfortunately all too familiar to me.
 A place where commitment to human rights is met with insults, harassment, and threats.
-A place where activism becomes a target of hate,” said María Rachid, head of the Institute Against Discrimination of the Buenos Aires City Ombudsman's Office and a member of the Argentine Federation of Gays, Lesbians, Bisexuals, and Transvestites.
+A place where activism becomes a target of hatred,” said María Rachid, head of the Institute Against Discrimination at the Ombudsman's Office of the City of Buenos Aires and a member of the Argentine Federation of Gays, Lesbians, Bisexuals, and Transvestites.

 Rachid addressed the attacks Paulón suffered on social media.
-“Every day I open social media knowing that there's probably someone wishing us dead.
-And I'm not exaggerating; they've told us so with those words.
-And this isn't the opinion of a random troll; these are organized, repeated campaigns fueled by political and media sectors that stir up hatred as a strategy,” he said.
+“Every day I open social media knowing that there’s probably someone wishing us dead.
+And I’m not exaggerating, they’ve told us that in those exact words.
+And it’s not just the opinion of some random troll; these are organized, repeated campaigns, fueled by political and media sectors that stir up hatred as a strategy,” he said.

-He added: "This is about political violence, about disciplining, about telling us 'if you don't hide, we'll make you pay the price.'
-I have bad news for those groups: our community has paid the price many times throughout history, and they have never silenced us.
-They have created a social climate that has become increasingly permissive of hate.
-The attacks aren't personal, they're political; they're aimed at erasing our entire community."
-He also explained that the FALGBT community also suffers constant attacks.
+And she added: “This is about political violence, about disciplining us, about telling us, ‘If you don’t hide, we’ll make you pay the price.’
+I have bad news for those sectors: our community has paid the price many times throughout history, and they have never silenced us.
+They have created a social climate that has become increasingly permissive of hatred.
+The attacks are not personal; they are political, aimed at erasing our entire community.”
+She also mentioned that the FALGBT (Argentine Federation of Lesbians, Gays, Bisexuals, and Transgender People) is constantly under attack.

-For his part, Pedro Paradiso Sotile, lawyer and president of the Equality Foundation, said: "We are in a very difficult, very complex, and very dangerous moment.
-This systematic plan, which some call a plan of extermination, is being implemented against populations like ours."
+For his part, Pedro Paradiso Sotile, lawyer and president of the Equality Foundation, said: “We are in a very difficult, very complex, and very dangerous moment.
+This is a systematic plan, which some of us call an extermination plan, targeting populations like ours.”.

-Among the speakers was Luci Cavallero, a leader of Ni Una Menos (Not One Less).
-“We have to ask ourselves if it's not time to expand what we call political violence at this moment.
-It's not just about partisan political participation, as in the cases of Eva, Alexia, and Cristina, but this government is trying to criminalize solidarity and dismantle political organizations,” said Luci Cavallero.
-She added that this is clearly evident in the raids on soup kitchens and the persecution of workers fighting their layoffs.
+Among the speakers was Luci Cavallero, a leading figure in the Ni Una Menos (Not One Less) movement.
+“We have to ask ourselves if it isn't time to broaden our definition of political violence.
+It's not just about partisan political participation, as in the cases of Eva, Alexia, and Cristina, but this government is trying to criminalize solidarity and dismantle political organizations,” said Cavallero.
+She added that this is clearly seen in the raids on soup kitchens and in the persecution of workers fighting against their dismissals.

-“As part of the feminist movement, we feel particularly attacked, not only by the statements and the dismantling of public policies, but also because the government is relentlessly trying to dismantle feminist political organizations and the politicization they are undergoing.
-We find women raided and persecuted in the soup kitchens where political conversation begins for many women in this country .
-We also find women who are promoting the struggles of Mapuche workers and women against extractivism ,” Cavallero emphasized.
+“From the feminist movement, we feel particularly attacked, not only by the statements and the dismantling of public policies, but also because the government is relentlessly trying to dismantle the feminist political organization and this type of politicization.
+We find our comrades raided and persecuted in the community kitchens where, for many women in this country, the political conversation begins .
+We also find comrades who are leading the struggles of workers and Mapuche women fighting against extractivism ,” Cavallero emphasized.

 A strategy to annihilate

-Former Supreme Court Justice Eugenio Raúl Zaffaroni analyzed political violence against opposition leaders and journalists and referred to the conviction of Cristina Fernández de Kirchner as a common case of lawfare.
+Former Supreme Court Justice Eugenio Raúl Zaffaroni analyzed the political violence against opposition leaders and journalists, referring to the conviction of Cristina Fernandez de Kirchner as a common case of lawfare.

-Regarding "hate speech," the former judge of the Inter-American Court of Human Rights from 2016 to 2022 said that, as a criminologist, he is concerned that politics has transformed during the Javier Milei administration into "a tactic by which one must choose the enemy to annihilate and consequently operate according to the friend-enemy scheme."
-He also warned that this is "a moment of institutional and political crisis.
-This lifts our spirits and strengthens our resolve to continue fighting and resisting in the midst of this colonialist situation imposed on us."
+Regarding “hate speech,” the former judge of the Inter-American Court of Human Rights (2016-2022) said that, as a criminologist, he is concerned that politics, during Javier Milei's administration, has become “a tactic whereby one must choose the enemy to annihilate and, consequently, operate according to a friend-enemy framework.”
+He further warned that this is “a moment of institutional and political crisis, which lifts our spirits and strengthens our resolve to continue fighting and resisting amidst this colonialist situation imposed upon us.”

-In addition to draft declarations against "the political violence that the judiciary and sectors of the ruling party are exercising against Cristina Fernández de Kirchner," drafts were also passed that focus on the violence perpetrated by Congressman José Luis Espert against Florencia Kirchner and against the Kirchnerist activists arrested after a public outcry against the libertarian.
+In addition to issuing draft declarations against "the political violence that the Judiciary and sectors of the ruling party exercise against Cristina Fernández de Kirchner", drafts were issued that focus on the violence exercised by the deputy José Luis Espert against Florencia Kirchner and against the Kirchnerist militants detained after a protest against the libertarian.

-Projects against the persecution and harassment of critical journalists and LGBTIQ+ leaders were also ruled on.
+Projects against the persecution and harassment of critical journalists and LGBTIQ+ leaders were also approved

 SUPPORT US